pact-foundation/docs.pact.io/website/docs/pact_broker/advanced_topics/pending_pacts.md

 The "pending pacts" feature allows changed contracts to be verified without failing the provider's build.

-You can read about the feature here. [http://blog.pact.io/2020/02/24/how-we-have-fixed-the-biggest-problem-with-the-pact-workflow/](http://blog.pact.io/2020/02/24/how-we-have-fixed-the-biggest-problem-with-the-pact-workflow/)

-Note that the pending feature is only applicable to the [provider changed workflow](/pact_nirvana/step_4#d-configure-pact-to-be-verified-when-provider-changes), where the list of pacts to be verified are fetched from the Pact Broker.
-It does not apply to the [contract changed](/pact_nirvana/step_4#e-configure-pact-to-be-verified-when-contract-changes) workflow where the pact URL is passed to the job via the webhook.
-This is because the pending status of the pact content is calculated based on the tags that the provider will use to publish the verification results, and the 'contract content changed' webhook cannot know this information.
+## Why is this feature required?

+Let's compare an example workflow with and without the "pending" feature enabled.
+Note that the pending feature is only applicable to the main provider release pipeline, not the provider build that gets triggered by the `contract_content_changed` webhook.

+### Without pending pacts

+1. Provider is configured to verify the pacts with tags `main` and `production`.
+Both pacts are currently passing verification from the `main` branch of the provider.
+2. Consumer publishes a new pact with tag `main` that has a new, unsupported interaction in it (ideally, this should have been done in a feature branch, but for the sake of this example, we'll assume best practice advice was not followed).
+3. Next time the provider build runs, the verification of the `main` pact fails, and the verification task exits with an error.
+The broken build stops the provider from deploying, even though the verification for the `production` pact passed.
+4. The provider team is very annoyed!

+### With pending pacts

+1. Provider is configured to verify the pacts with tags `main` and `production`, AND the `enablePending` option is set to true.
+2. Consumer publishes a new pact with tag `main` that has a new unsupported interaction in it (as above).
+3. Next time the provider build runs, the verification of the `main` pact fails **BUT** because `enablePending` is turned on, the verification task does not exit with an error.
+This means the pipeline continues and the provider can still deploy to production, because the verification for the `production` pact passed.
+4. Provider team is happy!

+Note that in both of these examples, the verification result sent back to the Pact Broker for the `main` pact is still a failure, and the consumer cannot be deployed in either example, as the features it requires are not yet supported (this is why a feature branch should have been used, as the consumer's own pipeline will be blocked by `can-i-deploy` reporting that the provider does not yet support the new interaction).

 ## How the "pending" property works